Doly02/nxp-mcxn947-datalogger/README.md

 - [References](#references)

 ### Requirements
-To Build and Run `datalogger`, You Will Need The Following:
+To build and run `datalogger`, you will need the following:

 #### Hardware Components
 1. NXP FRDM-MCXN947 Development Board